AI Statistics for Non-Majors

 Section 6: LLM Applications, System Integration, and Future Outlook

-In this section, you will learn from the starting point of NLP to the foundation of early language models.
+In this section, you will learn about the starting point of NLP and the foundations of early language models.

-How rule-based systems were structured and why they hit their limits
+How rule-based systems were structured and why they encountered limitations

 How statistical language models (n-gram LM) emerged